 If a tree or snag does not fall, it's condition at the end of the timestep will be represented by a snag decay class.
 Decay class 1 is the least decayed condition and decay class 5 is the most decayed.
-Parameters should be entered to specify the probability of going from a live tree or one of five decay classes to each of the higher decay classes over a five year timestep, given that the snag is still standing.
-The transition probabilities for each initial condition must sum to 1.
+Parameters should be entered to specify the probability of going from a live tree or one of five decay classes to each of the higher decay classes over a five year

-For all models, parameter values should correspond to the probability of fall for a fiveyear timestep.
+For all models, parameter values should correspond to the probability of fall for a five-year timestep.
 The behavior will re-scale the probability of fall for other timestep lengths if necessary.